 You were afraid to find out that you were a mediocre singer, that your short story sucked, and that you would drop the discus under pressure.
-You were afraid to invest more into it, because you were afraid to fail even bigger.
+You were afraid to invest more into a goal, because you were afraid to fail even bigger.

 You were a coward.
 Deep down you understood that all you have to do to avoid failure is taking all the responsibilities of a life role on your shoulder – and no one can blame you anymore.
 No one will hold you responsible for not pursuing your dreams.
 But everyone would blame you if you didn’t pursue a standard life role.

 - 1% chance of becoming a superstar and defying them.

 - 99% chance to prove to be mediocre or fail – and having to listen to told-you-so.

 People, who don’t have this hidden agenda of cowardice and excusable compromises, can still remain individuals.
 Even with a family.
 They don’t get buried in diapers and guilt, they don’t lose sight of who they were – because they knew it in the first place.
 They couldn’t be fed to the most consuming life roles of all, because they still had a goal in mind.
 And that goal wasn’t just acting out their life roles impeccably and better than anyone else.

 So come out and show us, who you are and what you can be.
 Show us, how you are unique and not just one of us.
 Everyone wants to see it.
 Everyone but you.